Grand Tour of India & Nepal

 Days 1 & 2 - London to Amritsar

-This morning we enjoy a guided tour of Amritsar, including another visit to the Golden Temple - even more impressive as it glitters in the sunlight.
+This morning we enjoy a guided tour of Amritsar, including another visit to the Golden Temple.
 We also visit the Jallianwala Bagh Gardens, an important memorial site.
-This evening we leave the Wagah Border, which separates Pakistan and India, to witness the flag lowering ceremony.
+This evening, we visit the Wagah Border, which separates Pakistan and India, to witness the flag lowering ceremony.
 On Day 4 you have a day at leisure, or the chance to join an optional heritage tour of Amritsar (payable locally).
 This afternoon we travel by train to Delhi for two nights.
-(Day 3 - B, D, Day 4 - B, D)

-Today we explore Delhi with a tour of the historic streets and colourful markets of Old Delhi and a rickshaw ride through the lively bazaar.
+On Day 5 we explore Delhi with a tour of the historic streets and colourful markets of Old Delhi and a rickshaw ride through the lively bazaar.
 We move on to New Delhi where we visit Qutab Minar, Humayun's Tomb, India Gate, and the President's Palace.
-(B, D)

 Day 6 - Agra & The Taj Mahal